gaisin/instacheck/README.md

 ### How to use

-Firstly, you need an Insatgram account.
+Firstly, you need an Instagram account.
 Put username and password to a .env file, check ```.env_example``` as example.
 Better not use you personal account, since it can be banned.
 After finishing with an account, you can run a script.

 Script has two required parameters:
 1. Link to the post, e.g. https://www.instagram.com/p/Bt28gc1hMCA/